How to Create Collapsible Rows in Excel (4 Methods)

 How to Create Collapsible Rows in Excel

-Read More: How to Expand or Collapse Rows with Plus Sign in Excel (4 Easy Methods)
+Read More: How to Expand or Collapse Rows with Plus Sign in Excel

-Method-2: Create Collapsible Rows Manually
+Method 2 – Create Collapsible Rows Manually

-➤ To do so, first of all, we will select the data from cells B5 to D9.
+• Select the data from cells B5 to D9.

 How to Create Collapsible Rows in Excel

-➤ We will select Rows, and click on OK.
+• Select Rows and click on OK.

 How to Create Collapsible Rows in Excel

-Method-3: Using Subtotal to Create Collapsible Rows
+Method 3 – Using the Subtotal Option to Create Collapsible Rows in Excel

 How to Create Collapsible Rows in Excel

-A Subtotal window will appear.
+• A Subtotal window will appear.

-➤ Select Add subtotal to as Price > mark Replace current subtotal and Summary below data.
+• Check Replace current subtotal and Summary below data.

-We can see that the rows before January Total and February Total have collapsed.
+• The rows before January Total and February Total have collapsed.

 How to Create Collapsible Rows in Excel